ahmedcodein/salesware/README.md

 ![SalesWare Header Small Screen](docs/features/shared_features/header_sm.png)

+...

 The footer of SalesWare is shown in the following screenshot.
-The first view is for large screen while the second for small screens.
+The first view is for large screen while the second is for small ones.

 ![SalesWare Footer](docs/features/shared_features/footer.png)

 ![SalesWare Footer Small Screens](docs/features/shared_features/footer_sm.png)

+...

+3. Modals General Header and Footer

 SalesWare makes use of Modal when opening/creating/editing/deleting an object record.
 The model design follows the same patterns.
 Those patterns are presented here.

-1. Modal General Header.
+   - Modal General Header.
 The text varies depending on the purpose of the modal.

 ![Modal General Header - Create Object ](docs/features/shared_features/modal_header_create.png)
 ![Modal General Header - Open Object ](docs/features/shared_features/modal_header_open.png)

+...

-2. Modal General Footer.
+   - Modal General Footer.
 The buttons varies depending on the purpose of the modal.

 ![Modal General Footer - Create Object](docs/features/shared_features/modal_footer_create.png)
 ![Modal General Footer - delete Object](docs/features/shared_features/modal_footer_detail.png)

+...

-3. Modal General Footer after an execution of an action or before executing a delete action.
+   - Modal General Footer after an execution of an action or before executing a delete action.

 ![Modal General Footer after an execution of an action](docs/features/shared_features/modal_footer_after_action_close.png)
 ![Modal General Footer after an execution of an action](docs/features/shared_features/modal_footer_delete_confirm.png)

+---

-#### 3.3.2 Communication Epic Related Features
+#### 3.3.2 Communication Management

 The communication management consists of two pages.
-The home page and contact page.
+The home page and the contact page.

 1. Home Page

 The home page contains two parts.
 The first part is a teaser.
-While the second part is an invitation to connect with SalesWare support team The screen shots below for large screens.
+While the second part is an invitation to connect with SalesWare support team.
+The screenshots below for large screens.

 *Part One*